fabiommendes/craftinginterpreters/book/inheritance.md

 BostonCream().cook();
 ```

-There we go, half of our inheritance features are complete with only three lines
+There we go, half of our inheritance features are complete with only two lines
-of Java code.
+of Python code.

 ## Calling Superclass Methods

-In `findMethod()` we look for a method on the current class *before* walking up
+In `find_method()` we look for a method on the current class _before_ walking up
 the superclass chain.
 If a method with the same name exists in both the subclass
 and the superclass, the subclass one takes precedence or **overrides** the
 superclass method.
 Sort of like how variables in inner scopes shadow outer ones.

-That's great if the subclass wants to *replace* some superclass behavior
+That's great if the subclass wants to _replace_ some superclass behavior
 completely.
-But, in practice, subclasses often want to *refine* the superclass's
+But, in practice, subclasses often want to _refine_ the superclass's
 behavior.
 They want to do a little work specific to the subclass, but also
 execute the original superclass behavior too.